SandWorld in Lodmoor is the perfect way to still get the experience of the beach even when it is raining cats and dogs.

 What better way to while away a raining half-hour than letting the kids loose on books in the library?
 Kids love books.
 When they realise they can read as many books as they want, FREE, that will be it – you won’t be able to tear them away!

 Ask about activities such as colouring-in sessions and story-reading, which Weymouth Library often runs.
-See Weymouth Library Calendar of Events here.MORE ABOUT Weymouth Library
+For more information see Weymouth Library Calendar of Events.MORE ABOUT Weymouth Library